Addressing Systemic Barriers to Dermatologic Consultation in Oncology Care

 Adam Friedman, MD, FAAD, discusses systemic barriers to timely dermatologic consultation for patients with cancer.

-Friedman, professor and chair of Dermatology, director of the Residency Program, and director of Translational Research at George Washington Medical Faculty Associates, addressed the key systemic and logistical barriers preventing optimal dermatologic consultation for patients with cancer.
-Friedman emphasized how these access issues are exacerbated in “dermatology deserts”, citing the geographic and socioeconomic disparities in his own study conducted in Wards 7 and 8 of Washington, DC.
+Friedman, professor and chair of dermatology, director of the Residency Program, and director of translational research at George Washington Medical Faculty Associates in Washington, DC, addressed the key systemic and logistical barriers preventing optimal dermatologic consultation for patients with cancer.
+Friedman emphasized how these access issues are exacerbated in “dermatology deserts,” citing the geographic and socioeconomic disparities in his own study conducted in Ward 7 and Ward 8 of Washington, DC.

 Transcript: